skt-t1-byungi/aico/README.md

 ## API
 ### new AbortInCoroutines(generator, options?)
 Create an abortable promise using a generator.
-In the generator, `yield` is the same as async function's `await`.
+In a generator, `yield` is the same as async function's `await`.
 Likewise, wait for a promise result.

 ```js
 import { AbortInCoroutines } from 'aico'